Skip to content

 By combining quantitative data from KPIs with qualitative insights from test results and user feedback, you can gain a comprehensive understanding of your software's performance and user experience.
 This holistic approach allows you to make informed decisions about your software's release and prioritize improvements for future iterations.
 Remember, effective UAT is an iterative process, and continuous analysis is key to delivering high-quality software that meets user needs.

-UAT vs. Other Testing
+UAT vs. Other Testing Types

 It’s easy to confuse user acceptance testing (UAT) with other forms of software testing.
 While different testing methods work together to improve software quality, each serves a distinct purpose.
 Understanding these differences is key to implementing an effective testing strategy.

-UAT vs. Functional Testing
+UAT vs. Functional Testing: What's the Difference?

 UAT and functional testing are distinct stages of the software testing process.
 Think of functional testing as checking what the software does, while UAT checks how the software does it from a user perspective.
 Functional testing, often performed by QA teams, verifies that the software's features work as specified in the requirements documents.
 Testers check if individual components and functions operate correctly, often using automated test scripts.
 This testing phase ensures the software does what it’s designed to do from a technical standpoint.